pchapin/yeditor/README.md

   appropriate platform specific version of Y. Note that you might have to adjust the INCLUDE environment variable if you switch between OS/2 and Win32 development.

-You will need to build the supporting Spica and Scr libraries using Open Watcom as well.
+You will need to build the supporting Scr library using Open Watcom as well.
 Look for owbuild folders in those code bases; the build system is organized in a similar way.

 You may find project files for the Open Watcom IDE (*.wpj and *.tgt).
 If they exist at all these files are likely to be very outdated.